-Residential day students ordinarily do not include evening courses in their schedules of classes.
-However, students regularly registered in the residential day program of the college are permitted to register in an evening course if the student's total credit-hour load is not excessive, if the student's grade point average is at least 2.5, and if the course is not available in the residential day program in either semester or summer sessions.
-When students are permitted to take courses in the evening program, additional tuition is assessed at the prevailing evening rate regardless of the total hours being carried in the residential day program.
-Forms for "cross-over" into the evening program may be obtained in the Registrar's Office.
+Residential day students ordinarily do not include Evening Program courses in their schedules of classes.
+However, students regularly registered in the residential day program of the college are permitted to register in an Evening Program course if the student's total credit-hour load is not excessive, if the student's grade point average is at least 2.5, and if the course is not available in the residential day program in either semester or summer sessions.
+When students are permitted to take courses in the Evening Program, additional tuition is assessed at the prevailing evening rate regardless of the total hours being carried in the residential day program.
+Forms for "cross-over" into the Evening Program may be obtained in the Registrar's Office.